weiyangtham/wytham/content/home/about.md

 # Biography

 I am a Ph.D.
 Candidate in economics at The Ohio State University.
-My interests lie at the intersection of labor economics and innovation.
+My research lies at the intersection of labor economics and innovation, with implications for urban and public economics.
 I am also an R enthusiast.